 The Timberline Cafe & Bakery is a deservedly popular spot for breakfast — their baked goods are swoon-worthy and their homemade quiche is a treat — and for a coffee for the road.
 You're heading out for adventure, so you might as well rev yourself up.
 For any last minute purchases, including clothing and souvenirs, stop by the Speculator Department Store.
 If they don't have it there, you probably don't need it.

 From Speculator, drive north on Route 30, through forested scenery.
-You'll pass Oak Mountain on your right, a ski center that also hosts fun, family-friendly events throughout the year.
+You'll pass Oak Mountain on your right, a ski center that is a great family friendly mountain in the winter.
 Route 30 travels through the Jessup River Forest and then, as you approach Lewey Lake, the West Canada Lake Wilderness, one of the most remote parts of the Adirondacks and the second-largest wilderness area.
 Driving through this area, the blazing leaves contrasting with the dark green conifers is visually dramatic and makes you feel as if the whole Adirondacks is all yours.

 About 12.5 miles north of Speculator, the road crosses the small outlet that links Lewey Lake to Indian Lake.
 Long and narrow, Indian Lake is 12 miles long, 1 mile wide, and covers more than 4,000 acres.
 It's a popular spot for camping, fishing, and boating.
 There are excellent hiking options around the lake as well.
 As a stop on your road trip, I recommend the Watch Hill trail.